meteor/galaxy-docs/content/deploy-troubleshooting.md

 * Check the app dashboard and verify the app status is green (healthy).
 * Run `dig +show [your app's domain]` in the terminal and verify that its CNAME points to Galaxy.
 You can learn how to set up DNS [here](/dns.html).
-  * If you are in the US region, your CNAME should point to `us-east-1.galaxy-ingress.meteor.com`.
+  * If you are in the US region, your CNAME should point to `us-east-1.galaxy-ingress.meteor.com`
-  * If you are in the EU region, your CNAME should point to `eu-west-1.galaxy-ingress.meteor.com.`
+  * If you are in the EU region, your CNAME should point to `eu-west-1.galaxy-ingress.meteor.com`
+  * If you are in the Asia-Pacific region, your CNAME should point to `ap-southeast-2.galaxy-ingress.meteor.com`

 If you recently changed your DNS settings, you may need to wait for the new records to propagate.
 DNS changes often propagate within 30 minutes (depending on the TTL configured for the record set), but in some cases it can take up to 24 hours.
 Contact your DNS provider if you think there is a problem.